wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 ## Signs ##

 I found my way around quite easily with my handy [maps app](http://mapswith.me/en/home).
-It probably would have been more difficult without it, since each street corner has at most one sign designating the intersecting road and often none for the one you're on.
+I don't know how I'd have managed without it, since each street corner has at most one sign designating the intersecting road and often none for the one you're on.
 Why don't they budget for more street signs you ask?
 Probably because they all look like this:

 {% image /images/rome_sign.jpg "Carved in stone, mounted on the side of buildings" %}

-They look great, but I'm not sure that's their primary purpose.
+They look glorious, but I'm not sure that's their primary purpose.
 As an added bonus, this makes them unreadable at night.

 Signs for bars, restaurants, and hotels all looked the same.
-"Hotel", "Bar", etc were all in a much larger font size than that of the actual name of the place, and the signs were all monochromatic in a plain font like Times New Roman (zing).
-I think they're trying to appeal to the simple tourists, making it very obvious what kind of service is offered at the institution.
+"Hotel", "Bar", etc were all in a much larger font size than that of the actual name of the place, and the signs were monochromatic in a plain font like Times New Roman (zing).
+I think they're trying to keep the barrier low for tourists, making it very obvious what kind of service is offered at the institution.

 ## Food ##